Tchimwa/Azure-Labs/BGP Redundancy/Readme.md

 ![Redundancy_test](https://github.com/Tchimwa/Azure-Labs/blob/main/BGP%20Redundancy/images/Redundancy_test.png)

-The backup path will become active, and we'll notice that the next hop has changed from 172.16.0.254 (Hub-GW BGP peer IP) to be the BGP peer address of the Branch-GW which 10.10.0.254
+The backup path will become active, and we'll notice that the next hop has changed from 172.16.0.254 (Hub-GW BGP peer IP) to be the BGP peer address of the Branch-GW which is 10.10.0.254.

 ![Redundancy_result](https://github.com/Tchimwa/Azure-Labs/blob/main/BGP%20Redundancy/images/Redundancy_result.png)